seddonm1/seddonm1.github.io/content/posts/sqlite-transactions.md

 Transactions are not just limited to [Relational databases](https://en.wikipedia.org/wiki/Relational_database).
 FoundationDB, in my view one of the finest open-source projects (that incidentally has used SQLite's storage code for many years), also employs [optimistic-concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) to achieve `SERIALIZABLE` guarantees across a distributed key-value store.
 At the time when NoSQL came onto the scene, distributed NoSQL stores with ACID guarantees were not common and FoundationDB wrote the [Transaction Manifesto](https://apple.github.io/foundationdb/transaction-manifesto.html) to highlight how greatly the developer can benefit from the ACID guarantees.

-FoundationDB goes one-step further and offers advice on how to write code for [optimistic-concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) and the fact that sometimes data *will* change in reponse to a concurrent transaction conflict and the transaction is automatically retried:
+FoundationDB goes one-step further and offers advice on how to write code for [optimistic-concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) and the fact that sometimes data *will* change in response to a concurrent transaction conflict and the transaction is automatically retried:

 ## Idempotence

 > An idempotent transaction is one that has the same effect when committed twice as when committed once. -- FoundationDB

 In [making any transaction idempotent](https://apple.github.io/foundationdb/developer-guide.html#developer-guide-unknown-results) FoundationDB provides patterns for how to avoid issues if a transaction needs to retried multiple times due to a conflict.
-Things like avoiding creating random identifiers inside the transaction might be immediately recognisable to [functional programmers](https://en.wikipedia.org/wiki/Pure_function) but logic to guard against a state that may have changed since the intial execution may not be immediately obvious:
+Things like avoiding creating random identifiers inside the transaction might be immediately recognizable to [functional programmers](https://en.wikipedia.org/wiki/Pure_function) but logic to guard against a state that may have changed since the intial execution may not be immediately obvious:

 ```python
 # Increases account balance and stores a record of the deposit with a unique depositId